-On the other hand, obtaining stochastic differential equations, associated with the normally ordering for the cavity mode variables appears to involve a relatively less mathematical task.
-We first obtain stochastic differential equations for the cavity mode variables by applying the pertinent Master equation.
-With the aid of resulting equations, we calculate the quadrature variance for the two-mode cavity radiation and the squeezing.
-In addition, we determine the mean photon number, the photon number entanglement, and the variance of the photon number difference, the intensity difference, and the photon number correlation.
-We also calculate the mean, the variance, and the photon number correlation, in the absence of the parametric amplifier ($\mu = 0$).
+With the aid of resulting equations, quadrature variance for the two-mode cavity radiation and the squeezing are calculated.
+In addition, one can determine the mean photon number, the photon number entanglement, and the variance of the photon number difference, and the photon number correlation.
+The mean, the variance, and the photon number correlation, in the absence of the parametric amplifier ( $\mu = 0$ ) also calculated.